31 July 2020

 An English language proficiency test is recommended.

-Since the programme is taught in English you need to bring sufficient academic English language skills to be able to follow the course.
+Since the program is taught in English you need to bring sufficient academic English language skills to be able to follow the course.

-The programme is based on the following pillars:
+The program is based on the following pillars:

 I. Excellent Science and Research in Automation and Simulation

 Students will be exposed to such topics as the modelling of Physical Problems using Partial Differential Equations, Numerical Differentiation and Integration, Finite Element Methods and Numerical Solutions of Differential Equations.

 The Language Centre of the RWTH Aachen University provides an intensive German language course of 6 hours per week.
 The experienced German teachers take great care of the international students and convey not only German language skills but also a sense of German culture.